eggs2017/eggsmenu/README.md

 # eggsmenu
-table of orders
+Responsible table of orders

+Require to do:
 To update node packages use instructions: https://expressjs.com/en/starter/generator.html